-Blasco has also represented Swedish performance art projects globally, performing in places such as Queretaro, Mexico, Newcastle, United Kingdom, and Kautokeino, Norway.
-These endeavors highlight his substantial influence and global reach within the arts scene.
+Blasco has also represented Swedish performance art projects globally, performing in cities such as Querétaro, Newcastle, and Oslo, among others.
+These endeavours highlight his substantial influence and global reach within the arts scene.

 With a passionate interest in spatial sonic research, programming, and data sonification, Cha continues to explore and expand the boundaries of art.
 His work is holistic, aiming to forge a deeper connection between the artist and nature, where he views himself as part of nature rather than merely an observer.